nonk123/no-bs/README.md

 helm install -f values.yml my-instance ./no-bs
 ```

-And once it's up, add the configured instance to your Xray client (...)

-TODO: explain client configuration.
+Once it's up, configure your Xray client to point it to your no-bs instance.
+The easiest way to do this is by a VLESS URL, which you can [**generate with our tool**](https://no-bs.ru/#vless-url-generator).

 [^tls]: <https://github.com/XTLS/Xray-examples/blob/97d7f1ee192e9bb3bf07f165ee1af8ca12214fa3/VLESS-TCP-XTLS-Vision-REALITY/config_server.jsonc#L22>